obazoud/awesome-chef/README.md

 ## Newsletters

 * [UsingChef Newsletter](http://usingchef.com/) - This newsletter is intended for the Chef practitioner who uses Chef every day and wants to learn something new, make their lives easier, and stay up to date.

+# Contribution Guidelines

+Please ensure your pull request adheres to the following guidelines:

+* Please search previous suggestions before making a new one, as yours may be a duplicate.
+* Please make an individual pull request for each suggestion.
+* Use the following format: \[RESOURCE\]\(LINK\) - DESCRIPTION.
+* Keep descriptions short and simple.
+* End all descriptions with a full stop/period.
+* Check your spelling and grammar.
+* New categories, or improvements to the existing categorisation are welcome.

+Thank you for your suggestions!